tongzheng1992/tongzheng1992.github.io/_pages/cv.md

 *   [English CV](https://www.overleaf.com/read/spjxxvkqmxwk)
 *   [中文简历](https://www.overleaf.com/read/vpdhjrhbdjtz)
-*   Please click the "Recompile" button and then click the "Download PDF" to get my CVs.
+*   On the overleaf website, please click the "Recompile" button and then click the "Download PDF" to get my CVs.